-Prerequisites: Mathematics 254 or 342A; and either Mathematics 242 or Aerospace Engineering 280 or Computer Science 108 with grades of C (2.0) or better in each course.
-Proof of completion of prerequisite required: Copy of transcript.
+Prerequisites: Mathematics 340; and either graduate standing, Mathematics 254, 342A, or Aerospace Engineering 280 with a grade of C (2.0) or better in each course.
+Proof of completion of prerequisites required: Copy of transcript.

 Solution of equations of one variable, polynomial interpolation and approximation, numerical differentiation and quadrature, linear least squares approximation, the fast Fourier transformation.